derektypist/project-euler-033/README.md

 If the product of these four fractions is given in its lowest common terms, find the value of the denominator.

 Information at [Project Euler 033](https://projecteuler.net/problem=33)

+## UX

+**Getting Started**

+Click on the Show Solution button to show the solution.
+Click on the Hide Solution button to hide the solution.

+**User Stories**

+As a user, I can show or hide the solution.

+As a user, I expect the function `digitCancellingFractions()` to return a number.

+As a user, I expect the function `digitCancellingFractions()` to return 100.

+**Information Architecture**

+The function `digitCancellingFractions()` returns a number.